mlr-org/mlr3extralearners/.github/ISSUE_TEMPLATE/learner-request-template.md

 ---
 name: Learner request template
-about: Used to request new learners
+about: Used to request or discuss new learners
 title: "[LRNRQ] Add <algorithm> from package <package>"
 labels: new learner
 assignees: ''